<< Sold Out >>

 - Housing Solutions for Vermont Downtowns*: Shifting household demographics have created an evolving housing market in Vermont, and getting communities to embrace multifamily housing is a challenge.
 In this session, investigate new types of downtown housing opportunities and hear the developer’s perspective on strategies to make these projects successful.

 - Establishing a Local Historic Preservation Program: The strongest and most effective tools for historic preservation are established at the local level.
-The Certified Local Government (CLG) program provides support and funding for local preservation commissions, but is it worth the effort to seek this designation?
-In this session, learn the benefits and how to start the process for your community directly from those who participating in the CLG program now.
+The Certified Local Government program provides support and funding for local preservation commissions, but is it worth the effort to seek this designation?
+In this session, learn about the benefits, the steps for certification and chat with the many communities that have already taken advantage of this program.

 Special Session Offered by Vermont Realtors: